 There are different types of primary lymphoedema, each caused by faulty genes responsible for the development of the lymphatic system.
 The absence and / or non-working of lymph vessels in parts of the lymphatic system undermines the drainage of lymph fluid from the affected area.
 Primary lymphoedema can run in families and be present at birth or develop later in life.

 Secondary lymphoedema develops in people who previously had a normal lymphatic system that then becomes damaged by an external cause e.g. cancer and the effects of treatment, infection (cellulitis), obesity, immobility, venous disease and trauma and injury.

-Cellulitis is an infection of the skin and underlying tissue that can develop in a swollen area very quickly.
+Is an infection of the skin and underlying tissue that can develop in a swollen area very quickly.
 The symptoms of redness, pain and heat are accompanied by a feeling of general un-wellness, and, in severe cases, systematic upset and high fever.
 Antibiotics and rest are needed immediately.
-Treatment necessitates a call to the General Practitioner, or other health services if out of hours eg an NHS `Walk In' centre or an NHS 111 service.
+Treatment necessitates an immediate (urgent) attendance at a GP surgery, an NHS `Walk In` Centre or a call to the NHS 111 service.

 Consensus Document on the Management of Cellulitis in Lymphoedema: